jenstornell/density.js/readme.md

 ### `stopwords` (array)

 To skip words you can use an array of stopwords.
+Make sure that the stopwords are lowercase.

 ### Example - with options